TFT8/addons/tft_bft/README.md

-# TFT_BFT
+# TFT BluForce Tracking

-Very customizable BluForce Tracking system (or I should actually say: Side Tracking system - as it works for all sides).<br/>
+Very customizable BluForce Tracking system, or I should actually say: Side Tracking system - as it works for all sides.<br/>
 System shows group and/or unit icons on the in-game map.

 Configuration allows to: